resonance-designs/WSL-Dev-Startup/README.md

 #### <code>wsl-services.ps1</code>
 This file contains the commands to start the needed WSL services.
 Currently the only services included in this file are Apache and MySQL.

+---

+#### Notes
+*	Use the example files and the comments found throughout the source-code to better understand how these files work together.

 ## Customizing Script Files
 ### Coming soon...